 For over 30 years, Cinéfest Sudbury has presented the most exciting independent cinema from around the world to local and visiting audiences.
 Through partnership with the Film Circuit, an initiative that was developed by Cinéfest and is now housed by the Toronto International Film Festival Group, Cinéfest Sudbury provides filmmakers with a chance to reach a wider audience, as Film Circuit programmers attend Cinéfest to consider Festival selections and submissions to screen in their home community.

-Each film submission will be pre-screened by Cinéfest Sudbury International Film Festival’s screening committee to determine which films will be screened during the festival.
+Each film submission will be pre-screened by Cinéfest Sudbury International Film Festival’s screening committee to determine which films will be screened during the Festival.
 Not all submissions will be programmed.
 The Festival presentation format is composite DCP (jpeg200mxf) only.

-ELIGIBILITY AND SELECTION:
+ELIGIBILITY AND SELECTION

 1. Films are selected on the basis of achievement in form and content.

-2. Films must have been completed in 2018 or 2019.
+2. Films must have been completed in 2019 or 2020.

 6. The Festival presentation format is DCP (jpeg2000mxf).

-7. All selected films must be made available to screen by September 1, 2019.
+7. All selected films must be made available to screen by September 1, 2020.

-10. If the film was shot in part or in whole in Northern Ontario, and/or if a member of the cast and/or crew resides or is from Northern Ontario, please also provide information relating to the location and duration of the shoot, and/or the name of the person residing in or from Northern Ontario, as well as their role within the production.
+10. If the film was shot in part or in whole in Northern Ontario, and/or if a member of the cast and/or crew resides or is from Northern Ontario, please provide information relating to the location and duration of the shoot, and/or the name of the person residing in or from Northern Ontario, as well as their role within the production.

-SCHEDULING: Upon acceptance into the Festival, the scheduling of screening dates, times, and locations is the sole responsibility of Cinéfest Sudbury.
+Upon acceptance into the Festival, the scheduling of screening dates, times, and locations is the sole responsibility of Cinéfest Sudbury.